MANAGING A MOLD INFESTATION: GUIDELINES FOR DISASTER RESPONSE

 • For large blooms, quarantine the area and contact outside professional help immediately.
 Close all doors, hang plastic sheeting between affected and unaffected areas, and reduce air circulation from the affected area to the rest of the building.

-Follow-up after the Mold Outbreak: Follow-up procedures after the cleanup is complete can be critical to preventing a new mold bloom:
+After the cleanup is complete, follow-up procedures can be critical to preventing a new mold bloom:

 • Thoroughly clean the entire affected area, including all floors, work surfaces, and shelves, using one of the following disinfectants: